Fifth Floor Policy

 - Items and supplies for non-CU approved events

 - Personal Items

 - Items requiring ventilation or climate control

-Each ABC, SGB and SDA recognized organization is assigned a mailbox on the 5th floor.
+Each ABC, SGB and Student Engagement recognized organization is assigned a mailbox on the 5th floor.
 Mailboxes are organized alphabetically and are for use throughout the academic year.
 Please note that the boxes do not have keys and are available for you to access during normal business hours inside of Lerner Hall.

 About the Student Group File and Cabinet System (510 Lerner Hall)